qdrant/landing_page/qdrant-landing/content/documentation/examples/databricks.md

 ### Vectorizing the data

-In this section, we'll be generating both dense and sparse vectors for our data using [FastEmbed](https://qdrant.github.io/fastembed/).
+In this section, we'll be generating both dense and sparse vectors for our rows using [FastEmbed](https://qdrant.github.io/fastembed/).
 We'll create a user-defined function (UDF) to handle this step.

 #### Creating the vectorization function

-Let's start by defining a function `vectorize` that generates dense and sparse vectors for each row of our dataset.

 ```python
 from fastembed import TextEmbedding, SparseTextEmbedding